learnk8s/learnk8s.io/src/requests-limits/content.md

 If you can collect all of the metrics in a database, you could take the average, max and min of the CPU and memory and extrapolate requests and limits.

-You could then use those values in your Pod definitions.
+You could then use those values in your containers.

 _But there's a quicker way._

 The SIG-autoscaling (the group in charge of looking after the autoscaling part of Kubernetes) developed a tool that can do that automatically: the [Vertical Pod Autoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).

-The Vertical Pod Autoscaler is a component that you install in the cluster and that estimates the correct requests and limits of a Pod based on the load.
+**The Vertical Pod Autoscaler is a component that you install in the cluster and that estimates the correct requests and limits for Pod.**

 In other words, you don't have to come up with an algorithm to extrapolate limits and requests.